-For pre-Medicare preferred provider organization (PPO) and health maintenance organization (HMO) medical benefits, the trend rate initially is 5.8% and decreases to a 5.0% long term trend rate after eight years.
-For self-insured post 65 PPO and HMO medical benefits, the trend rate is 4.5%.
-For prescription drug benefits, the initial trend rate is 8.0% decreasing to a 5.0% long term rate after seven years.
-The Medicare Advantage trend rate is 4.5% and will continue in all future years.
+For pre-Medicare medical benefits, the trend rate is initially is 5.7% and decreases to a 4.5% long term trend rate after eight years.
+For post 65 medical benefits, the actual fully-insured Medicare Advantage trend rate for fiscal year 2020 is reflected.
+The assumed post-65 medical trend is 4.5% for all future years.
+For prescription drug benefits, the initial trend rate is 7.5% and decreases to a 4.5% long term rate after eight years.